-(Article 12(3) of the Articles of Association stipulates that the votes attached to REN shares shall not be counted if issued by any shareholder, on their own behalf or as representative of another shareholder, which exceed 25% of the total votes corresponding to REN's share capital.
+(Article 12(3) of the Articles of Association stipulates that the votes attached to REN shares shall not be counted if issued by any shareholder, on their own justified in terms of long-term interests behalf or as representative of another shareholder, which exceed 25% of the total votes corresponding to REN's share capital.
 For this purpose, the rights to vote inherent to REN shares which, pursuant to Article 20(1) of the Portuguese Securities Code, are attributable to them are taken into account.
 In accordance with Article 12(12) of the Articles of Association, shareholders which, directly or indirectly, exercise control over a company which either produces or sells electricity or natural gas are inhibited to exercise their social rights at any General Meeting with regard to any Company actions, except when ERSE has concluded that no risk of conflict of interest exists.
+Nevertheless, of Article 12 (3) and